Generative AI

 I also recommend developing some custom instructions.
 Here are Eli Dourado’s.

-If you decide to use ChatGPT you should be honest and open about it, and provide an appropriate discussion in the Methods section (or, if a Methods section is not used, a suitable alternative part) of the manuscript.
+If you decide to use Generative AI in your thesis you should be honest and open about it, and provide an appropriate discussion in the Methods section (or, if a Methods section is not used, a suitable alternative part) of the manuscript.
 That will allow your advisor and committee to establish whether your use is appropriate.
-If you decide to use ChatGPT but don’t explain how, this is fraud.
-In some cases, it may be that use of ChatGPT is so heavy it warrants being a co author.
-This is fine if you list ChatGPT as a co author, and you can do this for other types of work, but a thesis or other formal assessment must be single authorship.
+If you decide to use Generative AI but don’t explain how, this is fraud.
+In some cases, it may be that use of Generative AI is so heavy it warrants being a co author.
+This is fine if you list Generative AI as a co author, and you can do this for other types of work, but a thesis or other formal assessment must be single authorship.

 Finally, ethical behaviour is important.
 Therefore:

-• Just because other people do something wrong, doesn’t mean you should.
+• Just because other people are doing something wrong, this doesn’t mean that you should.

 • A thesis isn’t just about producing the best piece of work, it’s about demonstrating your knowledge of research methods (which includes ethical design and execution) and your ethical decision making.